rhysc25/CamEngUniNotes/Year 2/2P4/SteadyFlowProcesses.md

 * Combustion changes gas composition
 * The compressor and turbine contain irreversibilities (This is the main effect in real gas turbines so will be focused on)

+The first two of these simply require changing values halfway through the cycle (Remember to recalculate $\gamma$ and R and $c_p$)

 ![[IdealVsRealGasTurbine.png]]
 $(\dot{W}_T)_{real}=\eta_T \times (T_3-T_{4s})$

+Compressors and turbines now have fraction isentropic efficiencies.
+The isentropic efficiency of a compressor will be ideal work over real work, as the real work required will be bigger.
+The isentropic efficiency of a turbine will be real work over ideal work, as the real work output will be smaller.

+First calculate the ideal isentropic value of $T_s$ using isentropic relations, then use this to find the real value using the isentropic efficiency, and the knowledge that turbines and compressors are still adiabatic.

+Compressor and turbine blades have large surface area, contain many leakage jets and involve the mixing of streams of different temperature, all resulting in irreversible entropy generation.

 ![[GasTurbineVsJetEngine.png]]
 The difference between a gas turbine and a jet engine

+The first law/ thermal efficiency is what you got over what you paid.
+The second law/ rational efficiency is what you got over what you feasibly could have got out, considering available work added to the system.